melezhik/outthentic-dsl/README.md

 * Generators is the way to _generate new outthentic entries on the fly_.

-* Generator expressions like perl expressions are just a piece of perl code.
+* Generator expressions like Perl expressions are just a piece of Perl code.

 * The only requirement for generator code - it should return _reference to array of strings_.